This post may contain affiliate links. Please see our disclosure policy.

 See recipe card for the exact recipe with a full list of ingredients and measurements.

-Cauliflower – remove thick ugly outer leaves but leave any smaller more delicate ones.
-Medium-sized cauliflower works best as you need to make sure they fit in the saucepan.
+Cauliflower – remove thick, ugly outer leaves, but leave any smaller, more delicate ones.
+Medium-sized cauliflower works bes,t as you need to make sure it fits in the saucepan.

 Chilli – for a bit of spice!
-If you don’t want that, just omit it or substitute for chilli flakes in the chimichurri which is less intense.
-I use medium sized red chillis.
+If you don’t want that, just omit it or substitute chilli flakes in the chimichurri, which is less intense.
+I use a medium-sized red chilli.

-Fresh Coriander – peppery and bright, this gives great flavour to the chimichurri.
-If you hate coriander, sub for more parsley or swap for basil or mint even.
+Fresh Coriander – If you hate coriander, sub for more parsley or swap for basil or mint even.

 Greek Yoghurt – go for full-fat, thick Greek yoghurt.
-It makes a different and sits nicely at the bottom of the dish.
+It makes a difference.

 Substitutions and Variations